JainUtkarsh18/Hotel_Managment-System_Basic_Project/README.md

 Make your changes.
 Test your changes thoroughly.
 Commit your changes and push to your fork.
-Create a pull request detailing your changes.
+Create a pull request detailing your changes for this project.